giovannikraushaar/TradingIndicatoR/README.md

 # TradingIndicatoR
 An R package that computes some of the most known financial indicators in technical trading.
-Developed as a small project for the course "Programming in Finance" at Università della Svizzera Italiana.
+Developed by **Giovanni Kraushaar**, **Paolo Montemurro** and **Luca Sanfilippo** as a small project for the course "Programming in Finance" at Università della Svizzera Italiana.

 ## Installation
 At the moment it is only possible to install from source.
 The most straight forward way is using devtools via github.